sole/WebComponentsSupport/README.md

 It's early times for this code.
 Look at the [issues](https://github.com/sole/WebComponentsSupport/issues) to figure out what is missing.

 In particular, HTML imports detection for Firefox might not be really reliable.
-I also need to see how things look like when using polyfills such as [webcomponents.js](https://github.com/WebComponents/webcomponentsjs).

 Help appreciated!